-NERSCPowering Scientific Discovery Since 1974
+NERSCPowering Scientific Discovery for 50 Years

-But building world-changing quantum information technologies requires interdisciplinary research and development.
-Fortunately, Berkeley Lab — long known for its team approach to science — is already partnering with industry and academia to fabricate and test quantum-based devices, develop software and algorithms, build a prototype quantum computer and network, and apply these innovations for breakthroughs in a broad range of science areas.
+However, building world-changing quantum information technologies requires interdisciplinary research and development.
+Fortunately, Berkeley Lab – long known for its team approach to science – is already partnering with industry and academia to fabricate and test quantum-based devices, develop software and algorithms, build a prototype quantum computer and network, and apply these innovations for breakthroughs in a broad range of science areas.

 NERSC sees its role in the budding QIS field as a centralized resource for users who want to bridge the gap between classical computing and quantum computing for applications in chemistry, physics, materials science, drug discovery, and more.
-Many of the science problems NERSC users are currently focused on are quantum mechanical in nature; by combining classical and quantum resources, NERSC is looking to enhance and expand these research efforts both in the near term and beyond.
+Many of the science problems NERSC users are currently focused on are quantum mechanical in nature.
+By combining classical and quantum resources, NERSC is looking to enhance and expand these research efforts both in the near term and beyond.

 Katie Klymko